September 2019 - Northern Italy

-Between Mestre and Marco Polo airport, one may take direct ATVO Fly Bus.
-Bus is every 20 minutes, and the ride was about 20 minutes and cost €8.00.
+Between Mestre and Marco Polo airport, one may take a direct ATVO Fly Bus.
+Bus was every 20 minutes, and the ride was about 20 minutes and cost €8.00.
 In Mestre, the bus leaves at the small square next to the rail station (about 50 meters to the left of the station entrance.)
 You may purchase bus tickets from your hotel.

 Armed with all that bus info, when we saw taxis waiting at the taxi stand in front of the Mestre train station, we decided to take a taxi instead.
 Taxi fare to the airport was fixed at €35.

 Our flight home had a layover in Amsterdam.
 Both of the flights were full, and both of the KLM aircrafts were quite ancient.
 We'd think twice before choosing a KLM flight again.